rdegges/rdegges-blog/articles/2010/how-to-reset-your-sleep-schedule-seriously.md

+---
-Title: How to Reset Your Sleep Schedule, Seriously
+title: "How to Reset Your Sleep Schedule, Seriously"
-Date: 2010-09-04
-Tags: life hacks
+date: "2010-09-04"
+tags: ["life hacks"]
+slug: "how-to-reset-your-sleep-schedule-seriously"
-Summary: Want to reset your sleep cycle so you can wake up in the morning when the sun rises?
-Try going on a camping trip!
+description: "Want to reset your sleep cycle so you can wake up in the morning when the sun rises?
+Try going on a camping trip!"
+---

 ![Tent Sketch][]